timvieira/blog/content/binary-heaps.md

 **Sampling from an evolving distribution**: Suppose that $\boldsymbol{w}$ corresponds to a categorical distributions over $\{1, \ldots, n\}$ and that we'd like to sample elements from in proportion to this (unnormalized) distribution.

-It turns out that the heap structure has yet another advantage for sampling!
-Namely, the intermediate sums allow us to perform binary search of the sampled element!

 Other methods like the [alias](http://www.keithschwarz.com/darts-dice-coins/) or inverse CDF methods are efficient after a somewhat costly initialization